Kaiser-Yang/blink-cmp-dictionary/README.md

 end
 ```

-If you just want to custom the arguments for `fzf` , for example, those below will ignore the case:
+If you just want to customize the arguments for `fzf` , for example,
+those below will ignore the case:

 ```lua
 get_command_args = function(prefix)